titarenko/korrekt/README.md

 Rule | Description
 --- | ---
 required(optionalNestedRule) | Requires value to be present (not undefined or null).
-Executes `optionalNestedRule`, if specified. length({ min, max }) | Verifies value has length and it is between specified boundaries (if any). integer({ min, max }) | Verifies value is an integer and it is between specified boundaries (if any). number({ min, max }) | Verifies value is a number (integer or real) and it is between specified boundaries (if any). string({ min, max }) | Verifies value is a string and it's length is between specified boundaries (if any). match(regex) | Verifies value matches regex. enum(option1, option2, ...) | Verifies value is equal to one of specified options. email() | Verifies value is an email (has @ inside). when(predicate: instance => boolean, rule) | Verifies value is valid according to rule, but verification is done only if predicate returns true. all(rule1, rule2, ...) | Verifies value is valid according to each rule from rules array. any(rule1, rile2, ...) | Verifies value is valid according to at least one rule from rules array. array(rule, { min, max }) | Verifies value is an array and each item of it is valid according to rule.
-Also checks array length if at least one boundary is specified. object({ name: rule }) | Verifies value is an object and checks whether its fields are valid according to rules. function({ min, max }) | Verifies value is a function and checks whether its arity falls between specified boundaries (if any).
+Executes `optionalNestedRule`, if specified. length({ min, max, exactly }) | Verifies value has length and it is between specified boundaries (if any). integer({ min, max }) | Verifies value is an integer and it is between specified boundaries (if any). number({ min, max }) | Verifies value is a number (integer or real) and it is between specified boundaries (if any). string({ min, max, exactly }) | Verifies value is a string and it's length is between specified boundaries (if any). match(regex) | Verifies value matches regex. enum(option1, option2, ...) | Verifies value is equal to one of specified options. email() | Verifies value is an email (has @ inside). when(predicate: instance => boolean, rule) | Verifies value is valid according to rule, but verification is done only if predicate returns true. all(rule1, rule2, ...) | Verifies value is valid according to each rule from rules array. any(rule1, rile2, ...) | Verifies value is valid according to at least one rule from rules array. array(rule, { min, max, exactly }) | Verifies value is an array and each item of it is valid according to rule.
+Also checks array length if at least one boundary is specified. object({ name: rule }) | Verifies value is an object and checks whether its fields are valid according to rules. function({ min, max, exactly }) | Verifies value is a function and checks whether its arity falls between specified boundaries (if any).

 ## License